boolean-uk/angular-api-workshop-example-code/README.md

 - Make it so that you can view people other than those on the first page of results
 - Add routes to the application so that you can do similar with Planets, Starships and anything else you want to play with
 - Anything else cool you can think of

+Next change the code to use JSON Server and a db.json file.

+Add endpoints and routes to deal with adding and updating people as well as any other suitable endpoints.

+Make it cooler!